-Model This: Custom Attribution Modeling in Google Analytics
+13 Jan Model This: Custom Attribution Model in Google Analytics

-The Google Digital Marketing (GDM) stack is a powerful tool for marketing leaders who need to deeply understand their customer environment.
-To help you decide which attribution model will give you the best understanding of your data, we’re looking at six ways – from the basic to the beta – that your team can delve deeper into customer insights via attribution modeling.
+The Google Marketing platform is a powerful tool for marketing leaders who need to understand their customer environment on a deeper level.
+In our Model This blog series, we’re looking at six ways that your team can delve deeper into customer insights via attribution modeling.

-This feature gives you the ability to build a rules-based model from the ground up to assign conversion credit to touchpoints in a way that makes the most sense for your business.
-Weight different campaigns and engagements in a way that reflects your individualized digital initiatives; deprioritize or filter out touchpoints based on goal; favor certain channels or creatives based on seasonality.
-For marketers who have already tested the basic options, this is the opportunity to make adjustments based on your unique business needs.
+Custom digital marketing attribution gives you the ability to build a rules-based model from the ground up.
+Then you can assign conversion credit to touchpoints in a way that makes the most sense for your business.
+Most importantly, you can assign weights to different campaigns and user engagements in a way that reflects your individualized digital marketing initiatives.

 For example, you can use Custom Attribution Model to deprioritize or filter out touchpoints based on a specific marketing goal.
 You can even favor individual channels or creatives based on seasonality.
 Custom digital marketing attribution also allows you to make adjustments based on previously tested attribution models.